angular/angular/TRIAGE_AND_LABELS.md

 Every triaged PR must have a `pr_action` label assigned to it and an assignee:

+* `pr_action: review` -- work is complete and comment is needed from the assignee.
 * `pr_action: cleanup` -- more work is needed from the current assignee.
 * `pr_action: discuss` -- discussion is needed, to be led by the current assignee.
-* `pr_action: merge` -- OK to merge this as soon as tests are green, `pr_state: LGTM`, and `CLA: yes` are true. assignee (or anyone else) can merge.
-* `pr_action: review` -- work is complete and comment is needed from the assignee.
+* `pr_action: merge` -- the PR should be merged.
+Add this to a PR when you would like to trigger automatic merging following a successful build.
+This is described in [COMMITTER.md](COMMITTER.md).

 In addition, PRs can have the following states:

 * `pr_state: LGTM` -- PR may have outstanding changes but does not require further review.
 * `pr_state: WIP` -- PR is experimental or rapidly changing.
 Not ready for review or triage.